NelisW/my3D-Trium/building/Trium-calibration.md

 #  Automated probing for manual bed levelling

-[MiR  advised](http://trium3d.proboards.com/thread/94/bed-positional-stability-good?page=2&scrollTo=838) to automate the process, using the probe.
-He provided a script to probe the bed near each of the corners and in the centre.
+The procedure outlined here makes it possible to do an automated bed measurement and then do a manual bed levelling in a relatively short time.
+The measurement and data analysis give a clear indication of how much each of the screws must be turned.
+I found that two measurement iterations, taking a couple of minutes, can provide levelling to better than 0.05 mm.
+Thanks to [MiR](http://trium3d.proboards.com/thread/94/bed-positional-stability-good?page=2&scrollTo=838 for sharing the concept and his gcode script.

 The probe is moved to 10 mm above the bed at the required locations.
 The bed is then probed five times.
 I modified the script slightly to change the (x,y) coordinates to be radially in line to the tower.
 The X and Z tower positions are quite close, but the Y tower position is somewhat far from the edge because of the fan protrusion.
 The [G30](http://reprap.org/wiki/G-code#G30:_Single_Z-Probe) gcode probes the bed at the current XY position.
 When the probe is triggered, set the Z coordinate to the probe trigger height and then lifts up again.
 The script on my PC does ten `G30` probes, not five as shown below - you decide how many you want to do.
 Load the script to one of the buttons on the Repetier Manual Control tab.

 	M119 ; print a clearly visible separator in the log file G21  ; set units to mm